estanislao-lexicon/miniProject-week40/README.md

 ## Level 4 (Extra)
-A) [X] Add a Search function making it possible to search for products in presented list.
+1) [X] Add a Search function making it possible to search for products in the presented list.
-B) [X] Highlight the searched item in the presented list.
+2) [X] Highlight the searched item in the presented list.